darkworldchamp/eth-avax_module4/README.md

 # DegenToken Smart Contract

-This README provides an overview of the DegenToken smart contract, a custom ERC20 token with additional features such as minting, burning, item management, and purchasing.
+The DegenToken smart contract is a custom ERC20 token with features such as minting, burning, item management, and purchasing.

-# Contract Features
+## Contract Features

- Inheritance
+### Inheritance

-ERC20: Standard interface for fungible tokens.
+- **ERC20**: Standard interface for fungible tokens.

-Ownable: Provides basic access control with an owner account.
+- **Ownable**: Provides basic access control with an owner account.

-ERC20Burnable: Allows tokens to be burned (destroyed).
+- **ERC20Burnable**: Allows tokens to be burned.

- Token Details
+### Token Details

-Name: Degen
+- **Name**: Degen

-Symbol: DGN
+- **Symbol**: DGN

-Enumerations
+### Enumerations

-Rarity: Defines item rarity levels:
+- **Rarity**: Defines item rarity levels:
-Classic,
+  - Classic
-Special,
+  - Special
-Epic,
+  - Epic
-Mythic,
+  - Mythic
-Legendary,
+  - Legendary

-Item: Represents an item available for purchase.
+- **Item**: Represents an item available for purchase.

-name: Name of the item.
+  - `name`: Name of the item.

-rarity: Rarity level of the item.
+  - `rarity`: Rarity level of the item.

-price: Price of the item in tokens.
+  - `price`: Price of the item in tokens.

-# Functions
+## Functions

-Minting
+### Minting

-mint(address to, uint256 amount): Mints new tokens to a specified address.
-Can only be called by the contract owner.
+- `mint(address to, uint256 amount)`: Mints new tokens to a specified address.
+Only callable by the contract owner.

-Burning
+### Burning

-burnTokens(uint256 amount): Allows users to burn a specified amount of their tokens.
+- `burnTokens(uint256 amount)`: Allows users to burn a specified amount of their tokens.

-Transfers
+### Transfers

-transferTokens(address to, uint256 amount): Transfers tokens to another address.
+- `transferTokens(address to, uint256 amount)`: Transfers tokens to another address.

-Item Management
+### Item Management

-addItem(uint itemId, string memory name, Rarity rarity, uint price): Adds a new item to the contract.
-Can only be called by the contract owner.
+- `addItem(uint itemId, string memory name, Rarity rarity, uint price)`: Adds a new item to the contract.
+Only callable by the contract owner.

-Purchasing
+### Purchasing

-purchaseItem(uint256 itemId): Allows users to purchase an item using tokens.
+- `purchaseItem(uint256 itemId)`: Allows users to purchase an item using tokens.
 The required amount of tokens is burned from the user's balance.

-# Getting Started
+## Getting Started

-# Connecting DegenToken to Avalanche Fuji Network
+### Connecting DegenToken to Avalanche Fuji Network

 To deploy and interact with the DegenToken smart contract on the Avalanche Fuji testnet, follow these steps:

-Prerequisites
+#### Prerequisites

-MetaMask: Installed and set up in your browser.
+- **MetaMask**: Installed and set up in your browser.

-Avalanche Fuji Testnet RPC URL: Obtain the RPC URL for the Avalanche Fuji network.
+- **Avalanche Fuji Testnet RPC URL**: Obtain the RPC URL for the Avalanche Fuji network.

-Adding Avalanche Fuji Network to MetaMask
+#### Adding Avalanche Fuji Network to MetaMask

-Open MetaMask and go to the network selection dropdown.
+1. Open MetaMask and go to the network selection dropdown.

-Click on "Add Network."
+2. Click on "Add Network."

-Enter the following details:
+3. Enter the following details:
 ```
 Network Name: Avalanche Fuji C-Chain
 New RPC URL: https://api.avax-test.network/ext/bc/C/rpc